Tackling complexity, sensitively

 Every child is assessed by one of our in-house therapists when they first come into our care and a therapy programme is designed to ensure they receive the specialist support they need.
 This may include child and adolescent psychotherapy, speech and language therapy, art and play therapy, cognitive behavioural therapy and more.

-Education is critical to a child’s growth and development, and that’s why we take it so seriously with a Personal Education Plan (PEP) for each child.
+Education is critical to a child’s growth and development, and that’s why we produce a thorough Personal Education Plan (PEP) for each child.
 This is developed with teachers, therapists, social workers and foster carers to provide a pathway to success.

 We have specialists in our centres who are there to make sure this happens correctly, including an advisory teacher who’ll attend all meetings and provide follow-up support: for example, finding the most appropriate school or providing learning plans while the child is waiting for a place.
 The co-ordinator has other key responsibilities including overseeing the implementation of EHCPs (Education, Health and Care Plans) and the Pupil Premium – a grant for disadvantaged children – wherever they’re in place.

 ISP also has its own school, so we really do have first-class education facilities for the children in our care.

 Along with education, it’s important that children in care develop critical life-skills, such as cooking and cleaning, time and money management, decision-making and communication… in other words, everything they need to grow up into responsible adults.
 As role models, foster parents have a huge part to play in this work.

 Clearly, every child is different.
 For example, some will be able to step easily into adulthood and independent living, while others need ongoing assistance.
 That’s why we work with our foster parents to build an individual plan for every child so we can record and monitor progress.

 Supervised contact with birth family